angular/angular/guides/theming-your-components.md

 ## Using colors from a palette
 You can consume the theming functions from the `@angular/material/core/theming/theming` and Material palette vars from `@angular/material/core/theming/palette`.
-You can use the `md-color` function to extract a specific color from a palette.
+You can use the `mat-color` function to extract a specific color from a palette.
 For example:

 ```scss
 // Import theming functions